How to Stay Socially Active as You Get Older

 Remember how easy it was to make friends when you were younger?
 There were endless opportunities to develop new relationships: high school clubs, college classes, new jobs, PTA meetings, the neighborhood block party.
 But as adults age, social networks start to shrink and there are fewer opportunities to socialize.

 Now there’s a compelling reason to be a more socially active older adult: new research shows that social isolation and loneliness can have a significant negative impact on our health, increasing our risk of premature death.
 However, the study, presented at the annual convention of the American Psychological Association, included some good news, too.
-Researchers found that greater social connections finding that a greater social connection was linked with a 50 percent reduced risk of early death.
+Researchers found that greater social connections are linked with a 50 percent reduced risk of early death.

 So, it is wise to take steps to maintain ties to family and friends, or help your aging parents expand their social circles, says Dr. Nora O’Brien, executive director of Willow Towers Assisted Living and Willow Gardens Memory Care at United Hebrew of New Rochelle.
 “No matter what age or stage of life we are in, it’s important to have people around to support and engage us,” says Dr. O’Brien.
 “At United Hebrew, we believe that making the effort to stay connected makes us happier; now we know that it will help us live longer, too.”